thunderbird89/esf/stories/across-the-sea.md

 > Ninety-one minutes to Taipei.

-They’d slipped the dock at Fuzhou just after dusk, claiming systems testing as cover—routine drills to mask the real operation.
-They’d known it wouldn’t hold long.
+They'd slipped the dock at Fuzhou just after dusk, claiming systems testing as cover—routine drills to mask the real operation.
+Lu had signed the falsified orders himself, each stroke of his pen another step toward treason.
+They'd known it wouldn't hold long.
 Not with the kind of power watching the Strait now.
 But long enough.

 Long enough to fire.
+Long enough to matter.

 Lu paced back to the chart table, where a physical map lay splayed beneath transparent overlays of radar ranges, coastal artillery arcs, and urban sprawl.
 He traced a finger down the western edge of Taiwan, stopping at a pinpoint.
+His grandfather's photograph lay beside the charts—watching, judging.

 **Target Reference: ROCMOD 1A – Taipei Command Nexus** **Time to Strike: 00:18 CST**

 This was the plan.
 Months in the making.
+Born not from madness, but from love—love of country twisted by frustration into something unrecognizable.

-It hadn’t started with madness.
-It had started with *certainty*—certainty that unification could not be achieved with speeches or handshakes.
-That the Americans would never allow it.
-That deterrence had failed.
+It hadn't started with madness.
+It had started with *certainty*—certainty that unification was China's destiny, written in blood and sacrifice across generations.
+That the Americans would never permit it.
+That Beijing's politicians lacked the will to reclaim what was rightfully theirs.

-And now… deterrence had *mutated*.
+And now… the world had changed beyond recognition.

 The Landmates.
 The black aircraft.
 The grotesque, silent warnings.
 Superiority beyond comprehension. *Compliance through awe.*

+Lu had watched them emerge from the sea that first time, watched his destroyer's weapons systems become toys in comparison.
+He'd felt his life's work—his grandfather's legacy—rendered obsolete in a single moment.
+Every naval battle studied, every tactical doctrine mastered, every promotion earned through competence rather than connections—all meaningless before entities that could walk on water and casually threaten the most advanced warship in the PLAN fleet.

-Lu had been ready to act before they appeared.
-He and the others—the cadre of true believers buried like rot in the upper decks of the PLA Navy—had watched in silence as the window narrowed.
+He and the others—the cadre of true believers buried in the upper decks of the PLA Navy—had watched Beijing's response with growing horror. *Accommodation.
+Negotiation.
+Delay.* While foreign forces established themselves as arbiters of Chinese sovereignty.

-Now the curtain was coming down.
+Now the curtain was coming down on China's century of humiliation, not with triumph, but with submission to alien overseers.

-They would strike before the illusion of peace hardened into permanence.
-Before the strange machines on Taiwan's shores became gatekeepers instead of ghosts.
-Before *whatever faction* had deployed them clamped its hands around the Strait forever.
+They would strike before the illusion of peace hardened into permanent subjugation.
+Before the strange machines on Taiwan's shores became permanent gatekeepers of the Strait.
+Before *whatever power* controlled them decided China's future for her.

-This would be a *signal*.
+This would be a *signal*—not of madness, but of refusal.
+China would not kneel.
+Not while Lu Jianjun still drew breath.

 Not to Taipei.
 Not even to Beijing.